Spontaneous orbital magnetization of mesoscopic dipole dimers: Introduction

 Recently, the paramagnetic behavior of relatively dilute samples of noninteracting gold nanoparticles has been theoretically elucidated in terms of orbital magnetism of the confined conduction electrons \cite{gomez18_PRB}.
 Such an effect is a purely quantum-mechanical phenomenon, which in the bulk gives rise to the Landau diamagnetic susceptibility \cite{landau_statphys}

-Here, $e$ is the elementary charge, $m_*$ is the effective mass of the conduction electrons,\footnote{Here and in what follows, we identify the bare electron mass $m_\mathrm{e}$ and the effective mass $m_*$, as they have similar values for gold ($m_*\simeq1.1\,m_\mathrm{e}$).} $k_\mathrm{F}$ is the Fermi wave vector, and $c$ is the speed of light in vacuum.\footnote{Throughout this paper we use cgs units.} While in typical bulk metals $\chi_\mathrm{L}$ represents a minute contribution to the overall magnetic response (e.g., for gold $\chi_\mathrm{L}=-2.9\times10^{-7}$ while $\chi_\mathrm{bulk}=-2.7\times10^{-6}$ \cite{suzuk12_PRL}), the situation is totally different for constrained geometries \cite{richt96_PhysRep}.
+Here, $e$ is the elementary charge, $m_*$ is the effective mass of the conduction electrons,\footnote{Here and in what follows, we identify the bare electron mass $m_\mathrm{e}$ and the effective mass $m_*$, as they have similar values for gold ($m_*\simeq1.1\,m_\mathrm{e}$).} $k_\mathrm{F}$ is the Fermi wave vector, and $c$ is the speed of light in vacuum.\footnote{Throughout this paper we use cgs units.
+Note that the (dimensionless) magnetic susceptibilities in SI and cgs units, $\chi_\mathrm{SI}$ and $\chi$, respectively, are connected through the relation $\chi_\mathrm{SI}=4\pi\chi$.} While in typical bulk metals $\chi_\mathrm{L}$ represents a minute contribution to the overall magnetic response (e.g., for gold $\chi_\mathrm{L}=-2.9\times10^{-7}$ while $\chi_\mathrm{bulk}=-2.7\times10^{-6}$ \cite{suzuk12_PRL}), the situation is totally different for constrained geometries \cite{richt96_PhysRep}.
 Indeed, in particles with nanometric dimensions, the quantization of energy levels can lead to a very large orbital response with a zero-field susceptibility (ZFS) $|\chi|\gg|\chi_\mathrm{L}|$ that can be either paramagnetic ($\chi>0$) or diamagnetic ($\chi<0$), depending on the size of the individual nanoparticle \cite{ruite91_PRL, ruite93_MPLB, leuwe93_PhD, gomez18_PRB}.
-Moreover, the orbital response is temperature dependent, and increases for decreasing temperature $T$.
+Moreover, the orbital response is temperature dependent, and paramagnetic peaks appear, whose height increases for decreasing temperature $T$.
 When an average over nanoparticle sizes is performed, and when the dipolar interactions between each orbital magnetic moment are neglected, the response of the ensemble is paramagnetic \cite{gomez18_PRB}, in rather good quantitative agreement with the experimental data of Refs.\ \cite{hori99_JPA, nakae00_PhysicaB, hori04_PRB}.
-In Appendix \ref{app:PRB18} we reproduce the perturbative quantum-mechanical calculations of the magnetic response of an individual nanoparticle, signaling the different behaviors that can be obtained when varying the temperature or the nanoparticle size.